ProvableHQ/welcome/documentation/developer/language/01_variables.md

     return a + b   // allocated, computed value is enforced to be the sum of both values }
 ```
-Computations are expressed in terms of arithmetic circuits, in particular R1CS.
+Computations are expressed in terms of arithmetic R1CS circuits.
 Thus computing on an **allocated** variable always results in another **allocated** variable.

 ## Mutability
 All defined variables in Leo are immutable by default, which means they cannot be changed after assignment.